valderlan/CICFlowMeter/README.md

 ----------------------------------------
 # Convert .pcap to .json

-Lanunch the Comand Prompt and run this command (linux)
+Lanunch the Comand Prompt and run this command (linux) bin folder
 ```
 ./pcaptojson.sh
 ```